syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the drag option for File details of dialog popup.
+Enables the drag option to the dialog popup.